Holy Week in the Philippines: Tondo, Manila

-The Black Nazarene, Manila
+Quiapo, Manila

-The Black Nazarene icon, brought from Mexico during the Galleon Trade era, is enshrined in Quiapo Church.
-It is considered miraculous by devotees.
-It is brought out for procession every Good Friday, one of three such occasions when this is done—the other two being New Year's Eve and the Feast of the Black Nazarene on January 9.
-The statue is borne on the shoulders of male devotees in a slow, difficult procession around the narrow streets of the district, with a score of men struggling to keep the image moving on as thousands try to push their way to touch the icon as well as the long ropes on which the bier is pulled.
+The Black Nazarene icon, brought from Mexico during the Galleon Trade era, is enshrined in Quiapo Church and considered miraculous by devotees.
+It is brought out for procession every Good Friday, one of three such occasions when this is done—the other two being New Year's Eve and the Feast of Jesús Nazareno on January 9.
+The statue is borne on the shoulders of male devotees in a slow, difficult procession around the narrow streets of the district, with a score of men struggling to keep the image moving on as thousands try to push their way to touch the icon as well as the long ropes of its carriage.
 The procession lasts the whole morning.

-No such processions were held in 2020 and 2021, however, due to the COVID-19 pandemic in the Philippines.
-In 2022, the Black Nazarene procession returned with a motorcade, but crowd control problems forced organizers to cancel it.
-A successful motorcade was conducted in 2023, however, and in 2024 the traditional form of the procession—with the image on its ándas (the shoulder-borne palanquins of religious images)—returned.
+The Good Friday processions were suspended in 2020 and 2021 due to the COVID-19 pandemic in the Philippines.
+In 2022, the Black Nazarene procession returned with a motorcade, but crowd control issues forced organizers to cancel it.
+A successful motorcade was held in 2023, and in 2024 the traditional form of the procession was restored.

 Amulet hunting

-It is a folk belief in the Philippines that anting-anting (traditional amulets) are especially potent if collected, made, or imbued with power on Good Friday.
-In Sipalay, Negros Occidental many albularyo (witch doctors) search for anting-anting in unexplored caves.
-There is a particular type of anting-anting for every need: passing exams, childbirth, protection from danger, love, good business, and invincibility.
+It is a folk belief in the Philippines that antíng-antíng (traditional amulets) are especially potent if collected, made, or imbued with power on Good Friday.
+In Sipalay, Negros Occidental many albularyo (witch doctors) search for antíng-antíng in unexplored caves.
+There are types of antíng-antíng for every need: passing exams, childbirth, protection from danger, love, good business, and invincibility.
 Holy Week also attracts folk healers who gather and showcase their amulets' power in plazas.

-Antingeros (talisman aficionados) go to Mt.
-Banahaw, believed to be a sacred mountain, on Good Friday to empower their amulets there themselves.
-Believers of anting-anting claim that the best time to recharge the spiritual energy of a talisman is Good Friday night.
-Different groups also identify their own special places for "recharging" their amulets, such as cemeteries, mountain tops, and churches.
-Recharging is usually done through repeatedly chanting Latin incantations, copies of which may also be purchased, while holding the talisman.
+On Good Friday, antingeros (talisman aficionados) make pilgrimages to Mount Banahaw, believed to be a sacred mountain, to empower their amulets.
+Believers in antíng-antíng claim the best time to recharge the spiritual energy of a talisman is the night of Good Friday.
+Different groups also identify their own special places for recharging their amulets, such as cemeteries, other mountaintops, and churches.
+Recharging is usually done through repeatedly chanting sets of pseudo-Latin incantations while holding the talisman.